 Only during very extreme low tides does the sandbar becomes a completely dry beach over a mile out in the ocean!
 These extreme tides coincide with full and new moons.
 They vary throughout the year, and the time of day they occur changes seasonally.
 We can help you determine the wind and tide forecast and pick the best time to get out there and experience the world-famous sandbar for yourself!

 The sandbar is a massive area, over a mile long and almost half a mile across.
 It is mostly very shallow, and mostly sandy bottom.
 You can certainly snorkel at the sandbar.
-But if there is no coral reef present and you’re snorkeling in a shallow sandy area, you will most likely see less marine life than you would snorkeling at the edge of the other patch reefs where there is more living coral.
+But if there is no coral reef present and you’re snorkeling in a shallow sandy area, you will most likely see less marine life than you would snorkeling at the edge of other patch reefs in the bay where there is more living coral.

 There will also usually be more boats and people at the sandbar than anywhere else in the bay.
 It is a huge area, you won’t have any trouble finding plenty of room to do your own thing, but please always be mindful when kayaking and snorkeling to respect the space of others.